Gurriel has 2 RBIs, helps Astros over Tigers 5-4

+HOUSTON (AP) — The Houston Astros allowed 14 hits on Monday night against the Detroit Tigers.

+They were able to escape with a win despite all the traffic on the bases by making big pitches when it mattered most.

-HOUSTON (AP) — Yuli Gurriel had two hits and drove in two runs as the Houston Astros built a lead with a big first inning and held on for a 5-4 win over the Detroit Tigers on Monday night.
+Yuli Gurriel had two hits and drove in two runs as the Astros built a lead with a big first inning and held on for the 5-4 victory.

 The Astros jumped on Detroit starter Edwin Jackson (3-6) for four runs in the first inning to go on top 4-1.
 They led by 3 when Detroit’s Ronny Rodriguez hit a solo homer in the sixth before Travis Demeritte added one in the seventh to cut the lead to 5-4.